-You do not need to participate in this study in order to receive treatment for substance dependence such as counseling, group therapy, and psychotherapy.
+You should be aware that participating in this research study will delay your obtaining other medication or behavioral counseling treatment for your alcohol use disorder.
+If this is unacceptable to you, you should not participate in this study.
+You also do not need to participate in this study in order to receive treatment for alcohol dependence such as counseling, group therapy, and psychotherapy.